As with other sectors, travel content marketing is an important part of the marketing mix.

 Some of these videos have the potential to reach huge audiences.
 One of Turkish Airlines’ ‘Kobe vs. Messi’ adverts has attracted more than 146 million views since its launch at the end of 2013.
 It’s still attracting comments and views in 2018.

 To sum up

-Travel content marketing can pack a powerful punch.
+Luxury travel marketing can pack a powerful punch through content.
 By targeting old and new customers with personalised short-form content and inspiring their imaginations with stylish long-form content, luxury travel brands can be closer to securing the recommendations and repeat visits necessary to both build their brand and promote services.